 A conflict of interest arises when a person who owes a fiduciary duty to a client could be influenced to put a personal or professional interest ahead of their duty to that client.
 A conflict of interest may exist even if the person always does in fact act in the best interests of the client.

 James Hambro & Partners and its appointed representative James Hambro & Company (together, “the group”) is committed to taking all appropriate steps to identify and properly manage conflicts of interest between the group and its clients, and between one client and another.
-While the group arranges its organisation and administration to prevent conflicts of interest from adversely affecting the interests of clients, there are certain areas where a risk, however small, may remain.

 On at least an annual basis we take steps to assess current and identify new conflicts of interest to ensure that our organisational and administrative arrangements are sufficient to prevent or manage each conflict.